IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 ### Deploy milvus

-1. Navigate to the terminal window where we had setup `oc` CLI on the bastion node.
+1. Navigate to the terminal window where the `oc` CLI was set up on the bastion node.

-    !!! warning "Ensure `oc` CLI is authenticated with the cluster"
+    !!! warning "Make sure that `oc` CLI is authenticated with the cluster"

-        Run a simple command: `oc project` and if it throws error you need re-authenticate with the cluster.
-Follow the steps mentioned in [lab instructions](https://ibm.github.io/AI-on-Power-Level3/lab-setup/#logging-in-to-openshift-cluster-using-oc-cli){target="_blank"} to ensure `oc` is authenticated with the cluster.
+        Run a simple command: `oc project` and if it gives an error, you need reauthenticate with the cluster.
+Follow the steps mentioned in [lab instructions](https://ibm.github.io/AI-on-Power-Level3/lab-setup/#logging-in-to-openshift-cluster-using-oc-cli){target="_blank"} to make sure that `oc` is authenticated with the cluster.

-3. Make sure you are in the home directory and then run the command below to clone the github repository.
+3. Make sure that you are in the home directory and then run the following command to clone the GitHub repository.
 Then switch to the newly cloned repository directory.
      - `cd` **(A)**
      - `git clone https://github.com/dpkshetty/bcn-lab-2084` **(B)**
      - `cd bcn-lab-2084/` **(C)**